ClickCease

 Smoke Alarms Recalled for Risk of Failure to Alert in the Event of a Fire

-Universal Security Instruments is recalling its smoke alarms because they mightn’t warn customers of a fire.
-According to an ABC news report, the smoke alarms have a misaligned internal switch that causes them to not activate properly, posing a risk of failure to alert consumers to a fire.
-The recall affects Universal Security Instruments’ 10-year battery-operated ionization smoke and fire alarms with model numbers MI3050S and MI3050SB and with date codes between 2015JAN19 and 2016JUL11.
+Universal Security Instruments recalls its smoke alarms because they might not warn customers of a fire.
+According to an ABC news report, the smoke alarms have a misaligned internal switch that causes them not to activate properly, posing a risk of failure to alert consumers to a fire.
+The recall affects Universal Security Instruments’ 10-year battery-operated ionization smoke and fire alarms with model numbers MI3050S and MI3050SB and date codes between 2015JAN19 and 2016JUL11.

-The smoke alarms are white in color and 5.5 inches in diameter.
+The smoke alarms are white and 5.5 inches in diameter.
 “Universal” and “Smoke & Fire Alarm” are printed on the front cover of the alarm.
 The label on the back of the alarm lists the model number and date code.
-Consumers are urged to inspect their smoke alarms to determine if they activate correctly.
+We urge consumers to inspect their smoke alarms to ensure correct activation.
 One way to do this is to press the test button to see if it’s working.

 If the alarm sounds, it’s working just fine.
-If it does not sound, it is important that you contact the company right away for a replacement smoke alarm.
+You must get in touch with the company right away to request a replacement smoke alarm if it doesn’t sound.
 So far, the company has received 134 reports of failure to activate properly during installation.
-These alarms were sold online through specialty wholesalers and others from July 2015 to December 2016.
+From July 2015 to December 2016, specialty wholesalers and others sold these alarms online.

 Potential for Deadly Fires